cloud-gov/federalist.18f.gov/pages/using-federalist/getting-started.md

 `title` is the title of your page. `layout` specifies which layout to use.
-This is usually `page`, meaning that your content is going to be put onto the default "page" HTML layout. `permalink` is the URL to your new page.
+This is usually `page`, meaning that your content is going to be put onto the default “page” HTML layout. `permalink` is the URL to your new page.
 Don’t forget to commit your changes when you’re done.